 3. Make A Communication Plan

-Now, it’s time to actually make a plan.
-Define your approach to the communications you’ll have throughout your project.
-Knowing the goals of your project, consider how frequently you’ll communicate with your client stakeholders, how you’ll do so, and what those communications will include.
+Now, it’s time to actually make the plan.
+First, define your approach to the communications you’ll have throughout your project.
+After knowing the goals of your project, consider how frequently you’ll communicate with your client stakeholders, how you’ll do so, and what those communications will include.

 How To Use A Project Communication Plan